AlbanyWelch/AlbanyWelch/README.md

 # Hi, I'm Albany
-- Undergraduate Computer Science Student at Brookes
+- Undergraduate Computer Science Student in Oxford
 - Interested in Science, more so Physics, Musical Theory and Game Development
 - Very experienced in Python and Java
 - Previous experience in Arduino